Level of Study

 Forms of Assessment

-Written exam (3 h) and 2 written midterm evaluations.
-Exam counts 80 % and midterm evaluations 10 % each of final grade.
+Written final exam (3 h) and 1 written midterm exam (2h).
+Final exam counts 70 % and midterm exam 30 % of final grade.

-The written exam and the two midterm evaluations must be completed and compulsory activity approved, to obtain a grade in the teaching semester.
+The written final exam and the midterm exam must be completed and compulsory activity approved, to obtain a grade in the teaching semester.

 For a semester without teaching, the student may take the final exam if compulsory activity is approved.
 The result of this exam will constitute the final grade.